-After lunch we visit Skenduli House, the family home of Nasip Skenduli.
+Following some time at leisure for lunch and to explore the bazaar, we visit Skenduli House, the family home of Nasip Skenduli.
 This three-storey Ottoman house, which dates from 1823, includes twin towers and a double-arched facade.
 It's almost unchanged interiors feature carved wooden ceilings, stained-glass windows and detailed wall frescoes.
 There will be some free time to explore the Old Bazaar which makes up the centre of the Old Town before we journey south to Sarandë.
-(Overnight Sarandë) BLD
+(Overnight Sarandë) BD